EddyTheCo/Shimmerpp/_posts/2023-08-18-Creating_Outputs.md

 ## Conclusion

-We have described in simple terms :smile: the UTXO model in Shimmer.
+We have described in simple terms the UTXO model in Shimmer.
 Also, I have shown examples of how this and the protocol in general can be used in the field of IoT devices.
 The use cases of this level of security and decentralization are infinite and can be used in many different areas.